-Kyprolis[®] (carfilzomib) for Injection is indicated in combination with lenalidomide and dexamethasone for the treatment of patients with multiple myeloma who have received one to three prior lines of therapy.
+Kyprolis® (carfilzomib) for Injection received approval from the U.S. FDA in July 2015 for combination with lenalidomide and dexamethasone for the treatment of patients with multiple myeloma who have received one to three prior lines of therapy.

-Kyprolis[®] is also indicated under FDA accelerated approval as a single agent for the treatment of patients with multiple myeloma who have received at least two prior therapies including bortezomib and an immunomodulatory agent and have demonstrated disease progression on or within 60 days of completion of the last therapy.
+Kyprolis is also indicated under FDA accelerated approval in July 2012 as a single agent for the treatment of patients with multiple myeloma who have received at least two prior therapies including bortezomib and an immunomodulatory agent and have demonstrated disease progression on or within 60 days of completion of the last therapy.
 Approval is based on response rate.
-Clinical benefit, such as improvement in survival or symptoms, has not been verified
+Clinical benefit, such as improvement in survival or symptoms, has not been verified.

 Kyprolis is a product of Onyx Pharmaceuticals, Inc. Onyx Pharmaceuticals is a subsidiary of Amgen and holds development and commercialization rights to Kyprolis globally, excluding Japan.
-Kyprolis is also approved for use in Argentina, Israel, Mexico and Thailand.
+Kyprolis is also approved for use in Argentina, Israel, Kuwait, Mexico and Thailand.
 For more information about Kyprolis, visit www.kyprolis.com.

-Important Safety Information Regarding Kyprolis® (carfilzomib) for Injection U.S. Indication
+Important Safety Information Regarding Kyprolis® (carfilzomib) for Injection